illinois-impact/gpu-algorithms-labs/README.md

 ## Offline Development

 You can use the docker image and or install CMake within a CUDA envrionment.
 Then run `cmake [lab]` and then `make`.
-We do not using your own machine, and we will not be debugging your machine/installation setup.
+We do not recommend using your own machine, and we will not be debugging your machine/installation setup.

 ## Issues